 Collecting Microscope Picture Cards

 The first cigarette cards were issued in the late 1870s.
-Initially, they were a way to class-up the look of cardboard stiffeners added to the packs to protect the cigarettes from getting bent while being carried in one’s pocket.
-Tobacco manufacturers discovered that some customers were not only keeping the small cardboard pictures but collecting then and organizing them into sets.
+Initially, they were a way to class-up the look of cardboard stiffeners added to packs to protect the cigarettes from getting bent while being carried in one’s pocket.
+Tobacco manufacturers discovered that some customers were not only keeping the small cardboard pictures but collecting and organizing them into sets.
 Tobacco Companies began issuing cards as themed picture sets to capitalize on this unexpected development.
-Series, such as famous actors, farm animals, airplanes, battleships, etc., were found to foster allegiance to their brand.
-On the card’s reverse side was printed descriptive information about the subject.
+Issuing series about famous actors, farm animals, airplanes, battleships, etc., were found to foster allegiance to a brand.
+The card’s reverse side carried descriptive information and facts about the subject.
 Contemporary tobacciana collectors estimate that English, Irish, and American tobacco companies issued around four-thousand different card picture-series during the forty-years following the cards’ first introduction.
-Aficionados of cigarette card collecting do so for the pictorial insights into the fads and interests of the late 19th and early 20th centuries their pictures provide.
+Aficionados of cigarette card collecting do so for the pictorial insights into the fads and interests of the late 19th and early 20th centuries the cards provide.
 Complete sets are most desirable to collectors and are currently selling between twenty-dollars on eBay to over a million dollars for rare baseball sets offered at card auctions.

 Microscope Themed Tobacco Cards